 Some children on the autism spectrum and who are developmentally delayed require a more individualized approach to orthodontic treatment.
 Depending on their unique situation regarding their reactions to various sensory stimuli that they may experience in the orthodontic setting.
 This can be a challenge to orthodontists, but with help of parents and caregivers, the proper resources, and a desire to provide high-quality care to all types of patients, an orthodontist can help almost any special needs child achieve a beautiful smile.

 The philosophy that Dr. John McDonald has adopted in treating special needs patients is to follow the lead of the parent of that child.
 Parents are the ones who are most aware of what is successful for their child and what is the most beneficial route when it comes to treating their child.
-This collaborative approach has proven successful dozens of times of Dr. McDonald’s 22 years in orthodontic practice.
+This collaborative approach has proven successful dozens of times in Dr. McDonald’s 22 years in orthodontic practice.

 New experiences can be difficult for both children and adults.
 For special needs children, the orthodontic office can be overwhelming as well.
 To reduce the “newness” of any given appointment, Dr. McDonald will often offer parents and caregivers tools to use at home that will help normalize their experience at the orthodontist.
 Here are two examples: